shadowctrl/Hackatank/README.md

 ## Reporting Issues

 If you encounter any issues or have suggestions for improvements, please submit an issue in the [Issues section](https://github.com/yourusername/hackathon-management-platform/issues).

+## Legal Usage
+To Legally use this site for your event, [click here](https://www.upwork.com/services/product/development-it-react-website-for-your-hackathon-event-1817556808465455243?ref=project_share) or contact query@shadowctrl.me

 ## Contact Information